 6. Consider hiring a professional trainer

-If you have difficulty training your Greyhound to climb stairs, consider hiring a professional trainer who is experienced in working with Greyhounds.
+If you have difficulty training your Greyhound to use the stairs, consider hiring a professional trainer who is experienced in working with Greyhounds.
 They can provide you with the guidance and support you need to help your Greyhound learn to climb stairs safely and confidently.

 Once your Greyhound has learned to climb stairs, it’s important to remember to take safety precautions.
 Here are a few things to keep in mind: